tableau-mkt/datapumps-tableau-extract/README.md

 [Datapumps] is a node.js ETL framework that allows you to easily import, export, transform, or move data between systems.
-This package introduces a mixin that can be used with datapumps to write data to a [Tableau Data Extract] and optionally publish the extract to Tableau Server or Tableau Online.
+This package introduces a mixin that can be used with datapumps to write data to a [Tableau Data Extract].

 ## Installation